AnyLog-co/documentation/examples/Configuration.md

 Restart the AnyLog Node - if the node is initiated as in the [example above](#starting-a-node-with-a-configuration-file), the updated ***Autoexec*** file will determine the configuration.

+## Configuring data removal and archival

+### Configuring Backup, archive and removal of data

+Multiple options are available to backup, archive and remove old data.

+#### Setting a standby node

+Declare a second operator node associated to an existing cluster.
+The second node will dynamically be updated with the data assigned to the cluster.
+This process is detailed in the [High Availability (HA)](https://github.com/AnyLog-co/documentation/blob/master/high%20availability.md#high-availability-ha)section.

+#### Archival of data

+If an Opertaor node is configured with archive option enabled, data that is streaming to the local database is organized in files, compressed, and stored in the archival directory.
+If needed, these files can be copied to an AnyLog ***watch*** directory to be ingested to a new database.
+Details are availabel in [Placing data in the WATCH directory](https://github.com/AnyLog-co/documentation/blob/master/adding%20data.md#placing-data-in-the-watch-directory) section.

+#### Partitioning of data

+A table that is managed by AnyLog can be partitioned by time.
+The ***Partition Command*** id detailed [here](https://github.com/AnyLog-co/documentation/blob/master/anylog%20commands.md#partition-command).
+Partitions can be dropped by naming the partitions, or by requesting to drop the oldest partition, or by a request to keep N number of partition, or to drop old partitions as long as disk space is lower than threshold.
+The ***Drop Partition*** command is detailed [here](https://github.com/AnyLog-co/documentation/blob/master/anylog%20commands.md#drop-partition-command)